 The LTM is an optional module inside the ETCS onboard equipment for transmission from track and train, which processes signals received from the onboard antenna and retrieves data messages from a Euroloop.

-The odometer is responsible for calculating the distance run by the train, typically consisting of redundant tachometry and radar, able to calculate distance, speed and acceleration.
+The odometer is responsible for calculating the distance, speed and acceleration of a train, typically consisting of two technologies tachometry and radar.

 Specific Transmission Module (STM)

-The STM is a device that allows the ETCS onboard equipment to be interfaced with the onboard part of an existing National Train Control system.
-It will enable smooth transitions from/to the national system(s) and gives access to some ETCS onboard resources (e.g. DMI).
+The STM is a device that allows the ETCS onboard equipment to act as interface with the onboard part of an existing National Train Control (Class B) system.
+It enables smooth transitions from/to the national system(s) and gives access to some ETCS onboard devices (e.g. DMI – Driver Machine Interface).

-Depending on its functionality and the desired configuration, the national system can be addressed either via an STM using the standard interface or via another national solution.
+Depending on its functionality and the desired configuration, the national system can be accessed either via an STM using the standard interface or via another national solution.